Freezing rain could turn roads into death traps, motorists warned

 Bands of freezing rain which have doused parts of the country risk turning roads into icy death traps, motorists have been warned.

-Roads and railways have been rendered impassable by the coldest start to March on record, stranding hundreds of people in treacherous and snowy conditions.
+Roads and railways have been rendered impassable by the coldest start to March on record, stranding hundreds of people in treacherous conditions.

-Travel misery could be compounded as freezing rain sweeps across southern parts of England and west Wales.
+Travel misery could be compounded as freezing rain sweeps across southern parts of England and west Wales on Friday afternoon.

-The Met Office issued a yellow weather alert until 11.55pm, saying the rare phenomenon could mean icy stretches which may be difficult to see.
+The Met Office issued a yellow weather alert until 11.55pm, saying the rare phenomenon could spell icy stretches which may be difficult to see.

 The Army has been drafted in as part of a major rescue operation to reach motorists trapped on roads by heavy snow and icy blasts.